Array ( [0] => Array ( [name] => Czech Republic [parent] => Array ( [name] => Europe ) ) )

 Practicalities

-Flights (Euro Traveller) with British Airways (Airbus A319 & 320); private coach for airport transfers and excursions; some use of tram; hotel accommodation as described below; 4 dinners including 1 sandwich supper, 2 lunches with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and Czech guide-tour manager.
+Private coach for airport transfers and excursions; some use of tram; hotel accommodation as described below; 3 dinners and 2 lunches with wine, water, coffee, as well as interval food and drinks at one of the performances; all admissions; all tips; all taxes; the services of the lecturer and Czech guide-tour manager.

-Tickets (top category) to 5 concerts are included, costing c. £425.
+Tickets (top category) to 5 concerts are included.

 Hotel Maximilian: A small, recently renovated 4-star hotel with a restaurant in a quiet yet central location near St Agnes Convent.
 Single rooms are doubles for sole use.

 There is quite a lot of walking, much of it on roughly paved and cobbled streets.
-In order to participate fully, the tour would not be suitable for anyone with difficulties with everyday walking and stairclimbing.
-Some late evenings.
+In order to participate fully, the tour would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
+There are some late evenings.

 Between 10 and 22 participants.